Language selection

 Theme culture

-Planned Activity – Accessibility at the Forefront of Standards and Business Processes.
+Planned activity for barrier – Accessibility at the Forefront of Standards and Business Processes.
 Experiment with a newly developed open source web development toolkit that enables the Centre to build highly accessible applications that will improve the accessibility in technology.

 Accomplishments in 2023:

-Planned Activity – Accessible IMIT Procurement.
+Planned activity for barrier – Accessible IMIT Procurement.
 Develop processes and tools that include accessibility requirements at the forefront of all IMIT procurement activities.

 Accomplishments in 2023: